Albrtito/ObsidianNotes/02-Atomic/1739552040 - DB Relational Statics.md

 >

 + Each of the elements/sets of the relation is called an attribute.
+	+ The order of these attributes does not matter

 > [!attention] Remark:
 > + All tuples must be unique. → Every row must be identifiable somehow